theninthsky/renderprime/README.md

 ## Features

-- Asset caching through the default browser caching behavior.
+- Full asset caching through the default browser caching behavior.
 - HTML document caching for instant app shell rendering.
 The document is revalidated every 10 minutes.
 - Render parallelization up to the value of `availableParallelism`.